hombit/freddi/Readme.md

   --distance arg                        Distance to the system, kpc --colddiskflux                        Add Fnu for cold disk into output file.
-                                        Default output is for hot disk only --starflux                            Add Fnu for optical star into output file.
-Mx, Mopt and period must be specified, see also Topt and starlod
+                                        Default output is for hot disk only --starflux                            Add Fnu for irradiated optical star into output file.
+See --Topt, --starlod
-                                        options.
-Default output is for hot disk only
+                                        and --h2rcold options.
+Default is
-  --lambda arg                          Wavelength to calculate Fnu, Angstrom.
+                                        output for the hot disk only --lambda arg                          Wavelength to calculate Fnu, Angstrom.
                                         You can use this option multiple times.
                                         For each lambda one additional column